clamsproject/wfe-pipeline-runner/README.md

 - Python 3.6 or higher, with the `PyYAML`, `requests` and `clams-python` packages (see `requirements.txt`)
 - git (if you do not have the pipeline code yet)

-To install the packages and get the code:
+To get the code and install the packages:

 ```
+$ git clone https://github.com/clamsproject/pipeline-runner.git
 $ pip3 install -r requirements.txt
-$ git clone https://github.com/clamsproject/pipeline-runner.git
 ```

-In addition you will need access to the applications in the pipeline and the pipeline code itself by having the Docker images available locally or by a pull.
+In addition you will need access to the applications in the pipeline and the pipeline code itself by having the Docker images for all of them available locally or by a pull.

 This document spells out how to run the pipeline and explains what is going on.
 If you know what your are doing and you have created a configuration file all you need to do is run two commands from the top-level of the repository, with the second one resulting in a MMIF file with the results of all processing: